 Historical

-Declassified programs, historical encounters, and archival UAP records.
+Declassified programmes, historical encounters, and archival UAP records.

 Five Witnesses in Fifty-One Weeks: APRO's Government-Witness Network, 1953 to 1957